Request Quotations?

 Trip Curve Class K

-• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them is reaching between 8 to 12 times their rated current.
+• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them reach between 8 to 12 times their rated current.
 These MCBs can be used for inductive and motor loads with high inrush currents.

 Trip Curve Class Z

-• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them is reaching between 2 to 3 times their rated current.
+• The MCBs with these class characteristics experience instantaneous trips whenever the currents flowing through them reach between 2 to 3 times their rated current.
 These MCBs are usually very sensitive to short circuits and can be used for protecting highly sensitive devices such as semiconductor devices.

-• Look for the amperage marking on the switch of the MCB.
+• First, look for the amperage marking on the switch of the MCB.
 This is usually between 15 or 20.
-Also look for the voltage marking also on the breaker switch, this will be between 120 or 240.
+Also look for the voltage marking on the breaker switch, this will be between 120 or 240.

-• After locating the voltage and current rating, multiply the volts and the amps.
+• Second, locating the voltage and current rating, multiply the volts and the amps.
 The result of the multiplication is the maximum wattage load the circuit can take before tripping.

 Loading...